St James's Club: Premises

-The St James's Club was first established in Charles Street, just off the south corner of Berkeley Square, London.
+The St James's Club was first established in Bennet Street, just off the north corner of St. James's Street.
 By 1868, it had moved into its clubhouse at 106 Piccadilly which had previously been Coventry House, the London residence of the Earls of Coventry since it had been bought by George Coventry, 6th Earl of Coventry from Sir Hugh Hunlocke in 1764, for 10,000 guineas.
 Coventry House had been built in 1761 on the site of an old public house called 'The Greyhound Inn'.
 The five-bay structure is neo-Palladian in style, with alternating pediments on the grand floor windows, over a rusticated ground floor.
 The Palladian window on the side façade lights a handsome staircase.
 There are ceilings by Robert Adam in rooms on the piano nobile.
 Thomas Cundy the Elder effected some remodelling, probably in 1810-11.

 According to Charles Dickens, Jr., writing in 1879:

 During the Second World War, the club was briefly the home of Ian Fleming, the creator of James Bond.

 The club was described by Charles Graves, writing of London clubs in Leather Armchairs (1963), as "the only one in London, or possibly anywhere else in the world, which has a separate room – and a large one at that – devoted solely to backgammon".

 The club was also well known as a London venue for chess matches.

-End of the club
+Demise

 In the decades after the Second World War, the popularity of gentlemen's clubs of London gradually fell into decline.
 Facing financial problems, the club merged with Brooks's Club in 1978 and vacated its premises.

+Fate of the building

 The grand former club house at 106 Piccadilly later became the headquarters of The International House network of language schools, founded by John Haycraft.
 Since October 2007, it has been the London campus of Limkokwing University of Creative Technology, a private intercontinental university based in Malaysia.
 From September 2017, it will be home to Eaton Square Upper School.

+Namesakes

-The St James's Club and Hotel, opened in 2008 in Park Place, has been marketed to evoke the historic club.
-A St James's Club in Manchester has no connection.
+The St James's Club and Hotel, opened in 2008 in Park Place, has been marketed to evoke the historic club, but has no connection.
+A St James's Club in Manchester also has no connection.